Mega Aerodactyl – What This Raid Boss Is

 | Charged Move | Rock Slide |

-- Strong DPS for Rock-type damage
+- Solid Rock-type damage output

-- Bug bosses
+- Fire-type bosses

-- 10% boost to other types
+- Small boost to other types when active

 | Role | Rating |